JuliaCon/www.juliacon.org/2024/travel.md

 ## Reaching Eindhoven

+The Netherlands is well-connected to the rest of Europe by air, rail, and road.
+Eindhoven, in particular, is easily accessible from various European cities.
+Within the Netherlands, the city is well-connected by train and bus services.
+The tickets for trains and buses can be purchased at the station or online.
+In addition, many train stations accept regular [debit cards, credit cards or mobile phones](https://www.ns.nl/en/travel-information/check-in-check-out/debit-card) without need to buy a ticket at the station.

 ### Eindhoven airport

 Eindhoven has its own airport, well-linked to other European cities.
 Getting from the airport to Eindhoven is a breeze with various public transport options.
 Right by the terminal in P1, there's a bus stop where you can hop on and off.
 Take bus 400 or 401 to reach Eindhoven Central Station in just 30 minutes.